 - Reverse your posture

-But the real first step is to stop blaming sitting and calling a spade a spade.
+But the real first step is to stop blaming sitting and start focusing on the real issue.
 It’s lack of movement and exercise that is the real concern, not sitting.

 The first step to combatting sitting all day is to move around often.
 The body needs movement variability or it will simply adapt to what it does all day.